THE WAY AHEAD - TREATMENTS FOR PTSD |

 A person with PTSD does not have to look forward to a life-time of unrelieved suffering and maintenance therapy.

-Unlike many mental illnesses, most people can gain permanent significant if not substantial relief and freedom from PTSD through a variety of non-chemical options.
+Unlike many mental illnesses, most people can gain permanent, significant, if not substantial relief and freedom from PTSD through a variety of non-chemical options.
 What follows covers some of these options - how you can help yourself, and what sort of professional help has been found to be of assistance.
 Even as a scar will seldom completely disappear, neither will the effects of your trauma, however, you can enjoy life again in a meaningful and fulfilling way.

 These measures are not an alternative to professional treatment but they will assist with how well you are able to cope before, during and after treatment.

-Good nutrition is vital.
 Eat a well balanced diet.
 Eat to maintain your optimum energy, which means keeping your blood sugar levels constant.
 A low blood sugar level leaves you feeling tired, listless and shaky while a high blood sugar level gives you a short-lived buzz.
 Avoid simple carbohydrates like sugar and refined white flour which are easily digested and metabolised rapidly, giving an almost immediate energy high, followed later by a significant energy slump.
 Avoid also caffeine, which is found in tea, coffee, chocolate and some fizzy drinks; also avoid smoking, alcohol and added salt.

 B vitamins are essential for effective sugar metabolism and energy release.
 Alcohol, caffeine, smoking, oral contraceptives and stress can all deplete your body of them.
 As B vitamins are not stored in the body it will probably be necessary to use a supplement during these times of stress especially vitamins B9 and Bl2.
 Feelings of depression, irritability and tiredness can be symptoms of a B vitamin deficiency.
 Fresh fruit and vegetables, wholegrain cereals, wholemeal bread, yeast extract, liver, beans, lentils and tofu are all excellent sources.